Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jayson Tatum included, hit the court versus the Philadelphia 76ers at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+Jayson Tatum and the rest of the Boston Celtics match up versus the Philadelphia 76ers in the NBA Playoffs on Wednesday, at 8:00 PM ET.

-Below we will dive into Tatum's stats and trends, helping you make good picks on prop bets.
+With prop bets in place for Tatum, let's dive into some stats and trends to assist you in making good picks.

 Jayson Tatum Prop Bets vs. the 76ers